qwd/dev-site/docs/_en/configuration/api-host.md

 - [Install and setup Android SDK](/en/docs/configuration/android-sdk-config/)

-> **Warning:** If you are still using the legacy shared API domain, such as `api.qweather.com` or `devapi.qweather.com`, please switch to your own API Host as soon as possible to ensure higher security.
-The legacy shared API domain will be gradually discontinued starting in 2026.
+> **Warning:** If you are still using the legacy shared API domain, such as `api.qweather.com`, `devapi.qweather.com` or `geoapi.qweather.com`, please switch to your own API Host as soon as possible to ensure higher security.
+[The legacy shared API domain will be gradually discontinued starting in 2026](https://blog.qweather.com/announce/public-api-domain-change-to-api-host/).
 {:.bqdanger}